Spicy Oriental Perfume vs Woody Perfume: Which Scent Style Fits You Better?

 Alien wins for most buyers, because alien perfume wears smoother, reads more politely in close quarters, and handles repeat use better than angel perfume.

-Alcohol based perfume is the better buy for most shoppers. oil based perfume wins when skin runs dry or reactive, when the goal is a quiet scent bubble.
+Alcohol based perfume is the better buy for most shoppers.

 Regular perfume wins for most shoppers because regular perfume creates a broader scent trail and more ways to wear one bottle than hair perfume.